Ancient Rome walking tour

 The temples were initially identified by the first four letters of the alphabet.
-The identity of these temples is still fermented.
+The identity of these temples is still unconfirmed.
 The only temple confidently accurate is Temple B.

-One of these temples is the temple of Jutuma.
+One of these temples is the temple of Juturna.
 This was built by Gaius Lutatius Catulus in the third century BC.
-In 1132 this temple was made a church (as it happened with many other temples in Rome when Christianity was emerging), S. Nicolo dei Cesarin.
+In 1132 this temple was made a church (as it happened with many other temples in Rome when Christianity was emerging), S. Nicola dei Cesarini.

 Temple C is the temple of Feronia, goddess of fertility.
 It is not clear when it was built.
 This may have been in the third or fourth century BC.

 Temple D is the temple of the Laren, this temple was built in the second century BC.
 There is only a small part excavated of this temple.
 It is still largely hidden under the street Via Florida.

 Theatre of Pompey owes its fame mainly to the fact that Julius Cesaer was murdered in this theater on March 15 in the year 44 BC.